 Senior Research Fellow & Head of 'FIVE from FIVE' Literacy Project

-Expertise: Schools policy, school funding, school choice, literacy, NAPLAN, teacher quality
+Expertise: Schools policy, school funding, school choice, literacy, NAPLAN, the science of teaching and learning

 Jennifer’s main area of work is school education, and she has published papers on school choice, school funding, literacy, international assessments (including PISA), NAPLAN and My School, religious schools, boys’ education, teacher training and employment, class size, and educational disadvantage.

 She currently heading up the CIS FIVE from FIVE Literacy Project which has the aim to have effective reading taught in every classroom, every day.

 She is the author of the numerous reports including What the Gonski Review Got Wrong (with Blaise Joseph, 2018), Focus on Phonics: Why Australia Should Adopt the Year 1 Phonics Check (2017), Free to Choose Charter Schools: How charter and for-profit schools can boost public education (2015), School Funding on a Budget (2014),Why Jaydon Can’t Read (2014), Religious Schools in Australia (2010), among others.

 Jennifer has also written about child care and female labour force participation.
 Jennifer’s doctoral research was on literacy and social disadvantage.

 Jennifer has been at the forefront of debate on education matters for two decades, with hundreds of articles in major newspapers and regular radio and speaking appearances.
 Her future work at CIS will continue to focus on the policies and practices that lift educational outcomes for all students.

 For more information about FIVE from FIVE, visit the website at www.fivefromfive.org.au.